-Courses selected by students in spring of 2020, including AP courses, will be used to build student schedules for this fall.
-As always, student enrollment and interest determine course availability.
-Limited course availability may also apply to students enrolled in choice/charter schools, which may cause them to alter their usual program sequence.
+Course offerings, including AP courses, will be determined by enrollment for virtual learning.
+Student enrollment and interest in a course will determine course availability.
+Limited course availability also applies to students enrolled in KUSD choice or charter schools, which may need to alter their usual program sequence.